Social interactions are important for our well-being. Everyone can make decisions on how to spend time with others in a way that feels best for them.

 One way you can improve ventilation is by opening windows or doors.
 The building’s mechanical ventilation, meaning central heating or ventilation and air conditioning (HVAC) system, also replaces the air with fresh air.

-You can determine how and when to use these tools while supporting your family's overall physical and mental health.
+You can decide how and when to use these tools while making sure you are supporting your overall physical and mental health.
+For example, you may apply more tools if you are at higher risk of serious illness.